-Global economic outlook has been added to your bookmarks.
+Global economic outlook has been saved

 China’s slowdown, plummeting oil prices, the risk of a US recession: Tanya Ott spoke with Ira Kalish, Deloitte’s chief global economist, about the major economic factors affecting today’s post-OPEC world.

 There are huge shortages, not only of consumer goods but of food, of medicine.
 The government continues spending above the amount of revenue they collect, and they’re funding that by printing money.
 The result of that is an inflation rate that’s probably above 200 percent right now.

 TANYA OTT: Oil prices fall, and Venezuela—and others—are squeezed.
 But will the US fall into recession?
 That’s the big question, isn’t it?

 Welcome to the Press Room, Deloitte University Press’s podcast on the issues and ideas that matter to your business today.
 I’m Tanya Ott.
 That guy you just heard is Deloitte’s chief global economist, Ira Kalish.
 He and all of Deloitte’s macroeconomists are gathered in China for their annual meeting.